jimrv8/blog/README.md

 ## Requirements

-Ruby on Rails, PostgreSQL installed and an IDE like VS code, Sublime Text or similar.
+Ruby on Rails, SQ LiteL installed and an IDE like VS code, Sublime Text or similar.